Ricardosgeral/relier/README.md

     `$ sudo systemctl status shutdown_button`

     `Ctr + D ` to leave the terminal.

+## Acknowledgements
+My thanks to António Timóteo for his work on cutting the openings in the acquisition aluminium box.
+Also, my thanks to João Paixão for the soldering of the smaller and difficult parts (wires of the mini aviator plugs and the pines in the ADC and of the level shifter).

 ## License
 Copyright (c) 2018 Ricardo Correia dos Santos